 Park Place Outreach

 Located across the street from Forsyth Park, the center pledges that it “will never turn a child away.”
-For twenty years, it has offered emergency shelter to youth between the ages of 11 and 18 who, for various reasons, have no other place to go.
+For nearly 25 years, it has offered emergency shelter to youth between the ages of 11 and 18 who, for various reasons, have no other place to go.
 The home provides shelter for up to 15 days, during which time the staff tries to help the young people sort out their problems.
 School attendance is encouraged, counseling is provided and health education is stressed.
 The families of the young people are contacted, and efforts are made to reunite the youth with their families.
 When this proves impossible, they may be referred to other agencies that can help with a more long-term solution.
 Funds donated are used to supplement basic operations and after school programs for the youths in residence.

 Savannah Friends of Music